“Half Sour, Half Sweet” Is About Finding Hope In The Depths Of Regret

 It is also included among the twenty-one stories in the Not Gruntled collection, which is available in trade paperback as well as ebook formats.

-Posted on June 27, 2015, in Childhood memories, Elder, Family, Fantasy World, Grandson, Hope, Key, Magic, Missed opportunity, Old Age, Portal, Reality in fiction, Regret, Things I've Written and tagged writing, writing process.
+Posted on June 27, 2015, in Childhood memories, Elder, Family, Fantasy World, Hope, Key, Magic, Missed opportunity, Old Age, Portal, Reality in fiction, Regret, Things I've Written and tagged writing, writing process.
 Bookmark the permalink.
 Leave a comment.